Kaushal1011/eyeseemusik/README.md

 $ npm start

 ```
-> you have to go the /src directory start index.html
+> you have to go to the /src directory and start index.html

-> problem with how the path is given cannot add loader
+> problem with how the path is given cannot add file-loader(i tried)

 To build use:
 ```sh